 PMI is the world's leading not-for-profit membership association for the project management profession, with more than half a million members and credential holders in 185 countries.
 Our worldwide advocacy for project management is supported by our globally-recognized standards and credentials, our extensive research program, and our professional development opportunities.

-The Honolulu Chapter will promote the principles of PMI, through networking, sharing of project experiences, training, educations, and project management certification in the State of Hawaii.
+To promote the project management practice and profession through networking, sharing of project experiences, training, education, and certification in the State of Hawaii.

 Project Management for Not-For-Profit Organizations